Bog Meadows: Wildlife records

 Fauna: Insects and sticklebacks are common along the drainage channels along with frogs, smooth newts.
-The birds recorded include coot, dabchick (also known as little grebe), teal, mallard, tufted duck and moorhen are to be found on the open water along with heron, water rail and snipe at the water's edge.
+The birds recorded include coot, little grebe, Eurasian teal, mallard, tufted duck and moorhen are to be found on the open water along with grey heron, water rail and snipe at the water's edge.
 Other small birds such as European goldfinch, common reed bunting, European stonechat, and sedge warbler have also been recorded.